12 Tips to Make Your Visit Easier

 - Take a picture of your parking spot.
 Park near a light pole or recognizable object, if possible, and take a photo of the sign closest to your car.
 After a long day you may not remember where you parked, but you can just scroll back through the photos you’ve taken that day and find your car quickly.

 - Bring a disposable poncho.
-The forecast may call for sunny skies, but a water-resistant poncho will help keep you dry against our water rides.
+The forecast may call for sunny skies, but a water-resistant poncho will help keep you dry against the surprise shower on water rides.
 You’ll still get to cool off, but you won’t have to splash around in wet clothes the rest of the day.